 What is tall?
 Is 5’10” tall?
 What about to someone who is 5’3”?
 Is 6’2” tall?
 What about to someone who is 6’8”?
-Unless there exists an objective standard for what is tall (a definition outside of our opinion), tall becomes just a matter of subjective feeling.
+Unless there exists an objective standard for what is tall (a definition outside of personal or societal opinion), tall becomes just a matter of subjective feeling.

-In our previous article, we noted the difference between objective and subjective.
-For example, objective is the accurate measured temperature of a room.
-Subjective is how we feel about the temperature, too warm or too cold.
-Subjective is opinion, objective is truth, regardless of opinion.
+In our previous essay, we noted the difference between objective and subjective.
+(Please go back and take a look for a more in-depth description.)
+Objective is, for example, the accurate measured temperature of something.
+Subjective is how we feel about the temperature: too warm, too cold, or just right.
+(Thank you, Goldilocks.)
+Subjective is opinion, objective is truth regardless of opinion.
 As with tall, how do we know what good and evil are?
 Is there an objective moral standard, and if so, from where did it originate?
 Our options are:

 2. Morality evolves over time, and thus societies become more moral over time.